TesterTi/LIDCToolbox/README.md

 ## Overview

-The function works whether the images are present or not, the only caveat is that it uses the images to order the slices and therefore if this information is not present the output's order is not in 'anatomical' order.
+The function works whether the images are present or not.
+Nevertheless, the images are used to sort the slices and therefore without them the output will not be in 'anatomical' order.
+The slice spacing is first determined from the dicom images if they are present, and if Max fails it is then calculated automatically from the annotations.

 There are two paths to set in the LIDC_process_annotations.m file, the first to the LIDC dataset, this will be searched recursively for all XML files and the processing will be performed on each.
 The second path is the output path, if the images are present in the dataset then three folders will be created: gts, images, masks.